6 Foods That May Help Get Rid of Acne (and 3 That Make It Worse)

 What may help acne: Spirulina

 It’s blue-green algae and it’s bursting with nutrients—and gamma-linolenic acid.
 GLA is an essential fatty acid that has anti-inflammatory properties, which is why it may give blemishes the boot.
 In a 2014 study, acne sufferers who supplemented with either omega 3 fatty acids or GLA for 10 weeks saw fewer acne lesions.
 You can buy spirulina at health food stores and add it to your morning smoothie.
-You can also stock up on other surprising natural remedies for acne at the health food store.
+Don’t miss the ways spirulina benefits more than just your skin.

 What may contribute to acne: Refined carbohydrates

 You’ll find these hanging around in foods like snack mixes, cookies, cakes, crackers, muffins, and white bread.
 These are highly processed eats that contain refined carbs, including added sugar.
 A 2016 study published in the Journal of the American Academy of Dermatology found a correlation between high glycemic index diets and increased incidence of acne.
 The thought is that these foods cause a spike in your blood sugar, thus increasing your insulin levels and leading to a breakout, says Dr. Kazin.

 If you have acne, you may want to rethink your glass of cow’s milk.
 It’s far from definitive, but some studies have suggested that acne may be worse for dairy eaters, particularly milk drinkers.
 It may be that dairy can cause a spike in testosterone that causes downstream effects leading to a breakout, explains Dr. Kazin.
 “It’s important to remember that this is all individual.
 Plenty of people can cut things out of their diet and their acne would not change,” she adds.

 What may contribute to acne: Saturated fat